habibullahsirat/hotel-booking-task-habibullah-sirat/README.md

 # About this project
 ## Hotel Booking System
 This Hotel Booking System is a Laravel web application designed to simulate a real hotel room reservation system.
-It allows users to browse different types of rooms (like Premium Deluxe, Executive Suite, and Standard Room) and book their stay online.
+It allows users to browse different types of rooms (like Premium Deluxe, Super Deluxe, and Standard Deluxe) and book their stay online.

 This project allows users to:
 - View available rooms (Premium Deluxe, Super Deluxe, Standard Deluxe)